diwashrestha/diwash_shrestha/content/authors/admin/_index.md

 - Principal Investigators
 ---

-Hello, my name is Diwash Shrestha.

 I am Data Scientist at [Human Assisted AI](https://www.humanassisted.ai/), Educator and Co-Founder of [RNepal](https://www.facebook.com/RUGNepal).
 I am Gold [Microsoft Learn Student Ambassador](https://studentambassadors.microsoft.com/), Microsoft Innovative Educator and [ AngelHack Ambassador](https://angelhack.com/ambassadors/).

-My area of speciality is data analysis, data visualization and data driven software development.
-I do quite a bit of community work and public speaking, you can find me in Kathmandu organizing and participating in community tech events.
+I love playing with data and sharing the knowledge and insights using visualization, infographics and shiny apps.
+My area of speciality is data analysis, data visualization and data-driven software development.
+I do quite a bit of community work and public speaking, you can find me in Kathmandu organizing and participating in community tech events